Seagate/cortx-s3server/s3backgrounddelete/rabbitmq_setup.md

    >rabbitmqctl cluster_status

-10) Create a user (In this case user is admin with password as password)
+10) Create a user (In this case user is eos-s3 with password as password)

-    >rabbitmqctl add_user admin password
+    >rabbitmqctl add_user eos-s3 password

-11) Setup the admin user as an administrator.
+11) Setup the eos-s3 user as an administrator.

-    >rabbitmqctl set_user_tags admin administrator
+    >rabbitmqctl set_user_tags eos-s3 administrator

 11) Set permission

-    >rabbitmqctl set_permissions -p / admin ".*" ".*" ".*"
+    >rabbitmqctl set_permissions -p / eos-s3 ".*" ".*" ".*"

 12) Check users on cluster nodes (all nodes will list them)